 When New York Journal illustrator Frederick Remington contacted his boss, William Randolph Hearst, from Cuba in 1897, it was to inform him, that the insurrection against the Spanish colonial overlords was simply nothing to write home about.
 “You furnish the pictures,” Hearst telegrammed back, famously, I should add, “I’ll furnish the war.”
 Hearst, who made his fortune with what used to be called “yellow journalism,” went on to hype up a non-conflict, inflaming public opinion with reports on an American citizen imprisoned by the Spanish authorities and of a female rebel being strip-searched.
-He went on to lay blame for the sinking of the Maine at the doorstep of the Spaniards, and thereby got what he really wanted: yuuuuge circulation numbers plus the bloody Spanish-American war that his newspaper made more profit off of.
+He went on to lay blame for the sinking of the Maine at the doorstep of the Spaniards, and thereby got what he really wanted: yuuuuge circulation numbers plus the bloody Spanish-American war that further pumped his newspaper’s revenues.
+Wars are money makers.

 Hearst hadn’t spread entirely fake news, but it wasn’t real, either.

 Things haven’t changed much since then, it seems.
 The medium can massage the public into believing some patently absurd stuff.
 Case in point: A “war” that has been raging for some time now, one made up almost entirely of whole cloth.
-The conflict in question is in fact just one large and noisy front in a mostly bogus “culture war” that became especially heated as soon as Barack Obama became president in 2008.
+The conflict in question is just one large and noisy front in a mostly bogus “culture war” that became especially heated as soon as Barack Obama became president in 2008.
+If you are wondering why, really: It was a skin-deep issue.

 I’m talking, of course, of the “War on Christmas.”
 It is one of those ridiculous non-issues that a cohort of flimflammers on Fox News and points right on the media map ramble on about to the derision of late-night hosts and to the amazement of the millions who say merry Christmas and decorate Christmas trees without being hauled off to some atheistic torture chamber to be beaten to a pulp with tomes by Stephen Hawking and Richard Dawkins, with a few volumes of Nietzsche thrown in for good measure.